 In the beginning you struggle with feelings of sadness and grief, this is normal and will ebb and flow.
 Support Groups hosted at the Center give you a safe place to voice those feelings and hear how others have coped with similar feelings.
 Just knowing you are not alone is comforting.

 The Center has a variety of ways you can connect with other parents and, over time develop a support circle.
 Support can be found at the various groups at the Center and through online closed groups the Center hosts.
 We’ve a Facebook closed group for parents only and a Yahoo discussion group where support can be found any time of day.
 We know that it’s not always possible to find child care so in addition to the online groups we offer a group for Parents and Tots where you can come with your children and network with other parents as the children play.
-Groups in the evenings include offerings for parents of more able children on the spectrum, a support group for parents whose children also are challenged by developmental delays and a group for parents of teens.
-Siblings are also affected when a brother or sister are diagnosed with autism so the Center offers Me Time for Lil Sibs for younger sibs and Sibshops for siblings aged 7-18.
+Groups in the evenings include offerings for parents of Adults spectrum, a support group for parents of children and tweens, a group for parents of teens and a group for parents of girls on the spectrum.
+Siblings are also affected when a brother or sister are diagnosed with autism so the Center offers Sibshops for siblings aged 7-18.

 There is SO much to learn as you begin this journey and twice a year, in the spring and the fall the Center offers Autism 101, a roadmap for parents new to life on the spectrum.
 This course is 6 weeks long with 2 hour sessions offered each week on various aspects of living with and supporting your child on the spectrum.
 It begins with an overview of Autism.